 Unfortunately, even today, no ISO norm or golden rule is available to governments to define their auditing processes.
-Each government starts with its own thoughts, does look at the best practices of others, but in the end focuses on its own specific issues.
+Each government starts with own thoughts, does look at the best practices of others, but in the end focuses on own specific issues.
 This has led to the creation a wide range of implementations by individual nations.
 Even the tiniest jurisdictions have come up with their own document definitions, own concepts for document numbering, for clearance, distribution, printing and archiving.

 Many businesses have centralized billing and other administrative tasks in global shared service centers.
 Such transversal functions try to keep harmonized processes across geographies to lower costs and complexity.
 Constantly changing and diverse tax requirements put their operations under tremendous pressure.
 To address this issue, SAP developed SAP Document Compliance (also known as eDocument).
 As of February 2020, the solution is available in SAP S/4HANA Cloud and, along with SAP Cloud Platform Integration, it supports local end-to-end electronic processes in 12 countries.
 More countries and processes are to follow.

 The geographic coverage of SAP S/4HANA Cloud now includes Starter Packs.
 These will help partners and customers extend S/4HANA Cloud to support local requirements (more details in this blog).
 As of now, none of these Starter Pack jurisdictions mandate electronic exchange by law.
-Nevertheless, going forward, the global wave of tax laws is likely to make it relevant for them too.
+Nevertheless, going forward, the global wave of tax laws is likely to hit them too.
 Some countries, such as the Dominican Republic are already taking steps in this direction.
 That makes it compelling to have something like a check list to assess electronic document mandates.

 How to analyze electronic document requirements?